ObjectIsAdvantag/hackathon-resources/cityzenbots-paris/README.md

 - deploy on a Cloud platform of your choice: you may opt for Heroku free dynos service, or CleverCloud free trial.
 Check this tutorial to [deploy on Heroku](https://github.com/CiscoDevNet/codemotion-milan-2016/blob/master/labs/SPARK-5-Deploy-a-Cisco-Spark-Integration.pdf) (the guidance is for Cisco Spark integration but the deployment phase is the same for bots).

+## Meraki

+If you are new to Meraki APIs, check the [Meraki Web site for developers](http://developers.meraki.com/).
+Make sure to register on the portal if you want to pretend to a Meraki gear as you used the technology in your hack.

+Meraki provides APIs connected with its cloud-based network architecture.
+The CMX / location API is featured for this hackathon.
+The CMX API provides the locations of Wifi devices it sees on the network.
+By registering an endpoint, you will receive a JSON payload every minute, and for each Access Point.

+The payload structure is [described here](http://developers.meraki.com/tagged/Location/chrono).

+Contact a Meraki mentor to have your endpoint start receiving the location payloads.

+## Tropo

+If you are new to Tropo, [read through these resources](https://github.com/ObjectIsAdvantag/hackathon-resources#tropo-starter-guide-voice--sms-phone-communications) to quickly onboard.

+As a complement to the online tutorials, you can also take one of these Tropo labs to [build Voice, SMS and Voice + SMS applications](https://github.com/CiscoDevNet/codemotion-milan-2016#add-sms-and-voice-to-your-apps-using-tropo-apis).

+**During the event, we will activate your Tropo account for Outbound SMS and Calls.**

+Submit your Tropo accout number in the Cisco Spark room to be activated.

+**Morever, we will provide phone numbers in France, for use cases that require this feature.**

+These Tropo phone numbers for France are Voice and Text enabled, and bidirectional.

+Reach to a Tropo mentor and explain your use case, in order to attach a French number to your application.